Syringomyelia (SM) and the

-SM is rare in most breeds but has become very widespread in cavalier King Charles spaniels.
+SM is rare in most breeds but reportedly has become very widespread in cavalier King Charles spaniels and the Brussels Griffon (Griffon Bruxellois).
 Some researchers estimate that as many as 95% of CKCSs may have Chiari-like malformation (CM or CLM), the skull bone malformation believed to be a part of the cause of syringomyelia, and that more than 50% of cavaliers may have SM.* It is worldwide in scope and not limited to any country, breeding line, or kennel, and experts report that it is believed to be inherited in the cavalier King Charles spaniel.
 CM is so widespread in the cavalier that it may be an inherent part of the CKCS's breed standard.

 Chiari-like malformation (CM or CLM) -- Occipital hypoplasia (OH) -- Caudal occipital malformation syndrome (COMS)

 These three terms have been used to identify the malformation believed to play a role in the cause of syringomyelia.
 Although they technically mean different things, they often are used interchangeably.
 Some neurologists prefer one term over the others.
 However, researchers meeting at the International Conference on Syringomyelia at the Royal Veterinary College in London in November 2006 agreed upon the use of Chiari-like malformation (CM or CLM) to describe the malformation found in the Cavalier and to a lesser extent in a few other brachycephalic* breeds.

 *Cavaliers have been determined to be brachycephalic.
 See 2011 report.